Digital nomad: Antigua and Barbuda

 In 2020, Antigua and Barbuda announced a digital nomad visa called the Nomad Digital Residence (NDR).
 The visa allows digital nomads who work for a company outside of Antigua and Barbuda to stay in the country for two years.

 Argentina

 In May 2022, the Argentinian government announced that it would be implementing a temporary visa targeted at digital nomads.
 The visa is valid for six months and can be renewed for an additional six.

-Bermuda

-On August 1, 2020, Bermuda opened applications for its digital nomad visa, entitled "Work From Bermuda."
-The visa is an expansion on an older residency program and allows digital nomads to live in the country for one year.

 Brazil

-In February 2022, Brazil announced that it would be introducing a digital nomad visa for foreign nationals employed by a foreign company, under Resolution 45.
-The resolution allows non-Brazilian workers to apply for a visa that lets them stay in the country for 90 days in a 180-day period, or 180 days in a one-year period.
-The digital nomad visa is valid for one year and renewable for another year.
+In January 2022, Brazil introduced the Digital Nomad Visa (VITEM XIV) under Resolution 45/2021, becoming one of the first South American countries to offer a dedicated visa for remote workers.
+The visa allows foreign nationals employed by companies outside Brazil to reside in the country for one year, renewable for a second year.
+Applicants must demonstrate a monthly income of at least USD $1,500 or an available bank balance of USD $18,000, along with a remote work contract, health insurance valid in Brazil, and an apostilled criminal background check.